paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 Since the commitments of the validation function are checked by the relay-chain, secondary checkers can rely on the invariant that the relay-chain only includes para-blocks for which these checks have already been done.
 As such, there is no need for the validation data used to inform validators and collators about the checks the relay-chain will perform to be persisted by the availability system.

-The `PersistedValidationData` should be relatively lightweight primarly because it is constructed during inclusion for each candidate and therefore lies on the critical path of inclusion.
+The `PersistedValidationData` should be relatively lightweight primarily because it is constructed during inclusion for each candidate and therefore lies on the critical path of inclusion.

 ```rust
 struct PersistedValidationData {